set up FCDEV1B board so it can be remotely accessed remotely

 We have one FCDEV1B FreeCalypso board.
 It would make sense to connect this to a remotely switchable power supply and a computer which has access to its serial console so a developer (particularly in this case, vadim/fixeria) can access it an do some testing/development with it.

-#3 Updated by roh about 2 years ago
+#3 Updated by roh over 2 years ago

 - File P7240895.jpg P7240895.jpg added